Sale

 Stagnation is the enemy of health.
 Activity, the great remedy.

 Movement Quickens the Blood and Scours the Vessels; permitting the free flow of blood and qi.
 Exercise extends the blood to the smallest vessels, deeply nourishing the body.
-This same circulation clears waste.
-When you are lethargic, your cells wallow in their own excrement
+This circulation of blood, qi, and food clears waste.
+When you are lethargic and don't move your body, your cells literally wallow in their own waste.